 Lose some weight

-Maintaining a healthy weight will help you balance your blood sugar level and decrease your risks of developing diabetes disease.
+Maintaining a healthy weight will help you balance your blood sugar level and decrease your risk of developing diabetes disease.
 Simultaneously, don’t escape your meals and don’t stop eating sugar at once.
 Keep things balanced.